twc20/doyoudelta-replit/replit.md

   - Pre-programmed message: "Hey, I was on your website and want to schedule an appointment for [service] at your [location] location."
   - Mobile-first design with "How It Works" guide
   - Fallback phone numbers for direct calling

+**Call or Text Now Feature**
+- Created location selector dialog for all call buttons site-wide
+- Shows popup with all 4 locations when "Call or Text Now" is clicked
+- Each location displays:
+  - Location name and address
+  - Phone number
+  - Side-by-side "Call Now" and "Text Now" buttons
+- Implemented on:
+  - Homepage CTAs (2 buttons)
+  - All 8 service pages
+  - Mobile header menu
+- Uses `tel:` and `sms:` protocols for native mobile integration

 ## User Preferences